LuK050/ChargedHeads/README.md

 # ChargedHeads
-Get the players heads with a charged creeper
+Get the player's heads with a charged creeper.
+The player's head is guaranteed to drop out after his death from a charged creeper